SQL QnA

 For first LLMChain, a SQL query is generated as below:

-, hence entering the Else route that has a prompt that says:
+However, it fails the If Else check because it doesn't contains both SELECT and WHERE, hence entering the Else route that has a prompt that says:

 And the final output is: